Major Cineplex: Paragon Cineplex

 Opened in early 2006, Paragon Cineplex is on the fifth floor of the Siam Paragon shopping mall.
-With 16 screens and 5,000 seats, it is Thailand's largest movie theater.
-It includes the 1,200-seat Siam Pavalai Royal Grand Theatre by Bangkok Dusit Medical Services as well as some smaller Bangkok Airways Blue Ribbon Screens with reclining seats.
-There is also the Enigma, a members-only cinema.
+With 16 screens and 5,000 seats, it is Thailand's largest movie theater location.
+It includes the 1,200-seat Siam Pavalai Royal Grand Theatre as well as some smaller Honda Ultimate Screens with reclining seats.
+There is also the Enigma, a members-only cinema and the Thailand's second ScreenX theatre.
+It was firstly located at the Quartier CineArt.

 IMAX

 Thailand's second IMAX cinema is part of the Paragon Cineplex at Siam Paragon.
 It was firstly located at the Major Cineplex Ratchayothin.